judsonlmoore/judsonlmoore.com/_posts/blog/2020-04-14-covid-19-life-in-berlin.markdown

 Thanks to my nomadic lifestyle, it's been especially meaningful to reconnect with friends and family worldwide with these technologies.
 So I just wanted to reach out quickly, say "hi," and let you know how things are going here in Berlin, Germany. **I hope that you will write me a comment and let me know how you are doing.**

-{% cloudinary /assets/images/2020/04/covid19-berlin-germany-home-office.jpg alt="My home office setup during COVID-19" %}
+{% cloudinary post-image /assets/images/2020/04/covid19-berlin-germany-home-office.jpg alt="My home office setup during COVID-19" %}

 ## Home office